astorDev/backi/continuous/article/index.md

 What we are going to do in `ContinuousBackgroundService` is wrap our whole code in a try-catch block, calling the iteration static exception handler:

-> In theory, we could've only wrap the `Run` method call in the try-catch block, removing the need for static handler.
-However, there are some cases when resolution exceptions are transient (e.g. when a configuration value was broken in a remote configuration source) and we wouldn't want our background service to fall apart from those.
+> In theory, we could only wrap the `Run` method call in the try-catch block, removing the need for a static handler.
+However, there are some cases when resolution exceptions are transient (e.g., when a configuration value was broken in a remote configuration source) and we wouldn't want our background service to fall apart from those.

 ```csharp
 try